qwd/dev-site/docs/_en/android-sdk/weather/android-grid-weather-now.md

 ---
 title: Grid Weather Real-time
-tag: [guide, android, grid-weather, now]
+tag: [guide, android, weather, grid-now]
 ref: 1-sdk-android-grid-weather-now
 ---

-Get high-precision real-time weather at any latitude and longitude around the world.
+Weather forecast data based on numerical models, to provide current weather data at specified coordinates around the world, with a spatial resolution of 3-5 kilometers.

-> The spatial resolution is 1x1, 3x3 or 5x5 KM, depending on the region.
+> **Hint:** The grid weather data is based on Numerical Weather Prediction (NWP) models, and it is not suitable for comparison with observation station data.
+For station-based city weather data, please refer to the [City Weather API](/en/docs/android-sdk/weather/android-weather-now/).
+Grid weather uses UTC+0 as the time zone.

 | Interface code          | Interface     | Class         |
 | --------------------------- | ---- | ------------------ |